 Many people don’t realize it, but you can add more than the standard search engines to Firefox’s search bar.
 You can choose from other search options like Twitter, YouTube, StumbleUpon, etc. by installing them from Mozilla’s add-on database.

 But what if you want to search a website that you use frequently, but can’t find in Mozilla’s search database?
 That’s where Add to Search Bar steps in – it does a bit of abracadara to turn any website’s search functionality into a search engine for Firefox.

 Add To Search Bar In Action

-To begin with, install the extension by clicking on the big green Add to Firefox button on its download page.
+To begin with, install the extension by clicking on the big green Add to Firefox button on its download page [No Longer Available].
 There’s no need to restart your browser.